 Generally, when an employee retires or resigns from a job, the entire amount in the fund is payable.
 In case of the untimely death of the account holder, the nominee can claim the amount in VPF.
 The main benefit of this fund is that it allows withdrawals anytime.

 Furthermore, VPF also allows partial withdrawal as loans.
 In case of any unforeseen financial circumstances, employees can withdraw from their VPF account.
-For instances, some of the reasons can be –
+For instance, some of the reasons can be as follows –

 - Payment of loans